We may earn money as an Amazon Affiliate from qualifying purchases.

 So, I’m hosting a dinner party complete with hors d’oeuvres, appetizer, entrée and dessert.
-I want to be professional about this, or at least impress my friends, so what do I pair with each course?
+I want to be professional about this, or at least impress my friends, so how do I apply food and wine pairing with each course?
 Here’s what I’ve researched and am about to put to the culinary and imbibatory test.
 Yes, imbibatory.
 My Latin teacher would be proud.

 Since hors d’oeuvres can be pretty much anything, but in miniature form, you need a broad spectrum wine that can go with a variety of flavors.
 A good quality Rosé is like a light, sparkly red: you get the best of both worlds – the acidity of a white and the fruitiness of a red, which makes it a decent go-to when kicking off your dinner evening.